Space Invaders Part II: Development and release

+The Space Invaders Part II arcade cabinet reuses artwork from the original arcade game.

 Space Invaders Part II was designed by Tomohiro Nishikado, the creator of the original Space Invaders, and was made to clear out inventory of excess Space Invaders arcade boards.
+While Nishikado wanted to design newer hardware to stay competitive, the original's widespread demand led Taito to support the existing hardware by creating new games compatible with it.
+Nishikado spent two months creating the game and incorporated unused concepts he had conceived while developing the first game.
+For example, the splitting aliens were omitted from Space Invaders in order to meet its release deadline.

 The game was released in Japan by Taito in July 1979.
 In North America, it was debuted by Midway Manufacturing in November 1979 before entering mass production in January 1980.
 The North American release was titled Space Invaders Deluxe; however, the title screen still uses the Part II name, likely due to Taito's contract with Midway that only allowed them to make minor modifications to the game.